Car Wash Business: Advantages and Disadvantages of being a Franchisee

-The key to a top performing say car wash business franchise model is its system or framework of processes, standards, equipment and technology that have been rigorously tried, tested and refined many times over.
+The key to a top performing say car wash business franchise model is its system or framework of processes, standards, equipment and technology.
+Once you start you should also rigorously try it, test it and refine it many times over.
 By the time the model is ready to be marketed; the franchise development team would have established and run a few of their own outlets successfully.
 They would have lived and breathed the business with close intensity and honed down to best solutions, procedures and standards that can withstand nationwide or global scrutiny.

 To gain traction for a brand in a noisy marketplace takes time, ongoing effort and money, especially considering the many media choices and platforms a company can choose from to do so.
 From the get go, a sound franchisor would have in place, a marketing initiative, plan and budget to promote its trade name to its target audiences, locally and nationally.
 A single business owner, on the other hand, may find it hard to gain a similar reach on their own.

-Some franchisors are inclined to over-amplify their success track record and promises in an attempt to sway you to sign up with them.
+Some franchisors over-amplify their success track record and promises in an attempt to sway you to sign up with them.
 They may say they will provide you with intensive training, careful site analysis, and strong ongoing support and supervision.
-Yet, what you find out too late is that they only have a skeletal support network for their franchisees out in the field.
+However, what you find out too late is that they only have a skeletal support network for their franchisees out in the field.

 In some instances, the franchisor’s contract may reserve the right to alter their original terms or operations manual even after you have signed it.
 There have been instances in the past whereby a franchisor imposed longer opening hours down their network while another set a very low price for a product selected for a promotional campaign.
 Naturally, if your location has very little to no trade during the extended hour slots, you will naturally oppose.
 But, your legal obligations may work against you.

-There are many solid reasons to being a franchisee as there are reasons not to go down that route.
-By knowing the advantages and disadvantages of a franchisee, you are going into your due diligence process with no false hopes and blind optimism to cloud your perception and ultimate decision about your long term and costly investment.
+There are many advantages of a franchisee as there are reasons not to go down that route.
+By knowing the advantages and disadvantages of a franchisee, you are going into your due diligence process with no false hopes.
+Moreover you will be with blind optimism to cloud your perception and ultimate decision about your long term and costly investment.